PyGreSQL/pygresql.github.io/README.md

-# The PyGreSQL landing page
+# PyGreSQL landing page

+This repository exists in order to publish the PyGreSQL documentation on the organization page of the PyGreSQL organization on GitHub.